kinshuk4/daily-coding-problem-solutions/problem751_800/README.md

 For example, the list `[1,2,3]` should return `[1,3,2]`.
 The list `[1,3,2]` should return `[2,1,3]`.
 The list `[3,2,1]` should return `[1,2,3]`.

 Can you perform the operation without allocating extra memory (disregarding the input memory)?

+## Daily Coding Problem: Problem #790 [Easy]

+This problem was asked by Pivotal.

+A step word is formed by taking a given word, adding a letter, and anagramming the result.
+For example, starting with the word "APPLE", you can add an "A" and anagram to get "APPEAL".

+Given a dictionary of words and an input word, create a function that returns all valid step words.